Dry Cleaner

 what does it mean to work in production in a dry cleaners. what would the job entail/

-Asked by linda almost 11 years ago
+Asked by linda over 11 years ago

 The dry cleaning operation is a production environment, not much different than a factory that produces goods.
 The clothes come in dirty and need to be tagged in for identification.
 From there the garments will have stains removed, then be cleaned, pressed, inspected, bagged and then placed on the conveyors for the customers to pick up.
 In most cleaners this will be the process for several hundred pieces each day.
 So as you can see, this salsa small factory that takes a dirty garment and turns it into a "like new" garment.